DeltaXML/vscode-xslt-tokenizer/__tests__/README.md

 # Test Process for the XPath Lexer and Linter

 ## Overview
-This document explains how to create and run tests for the XPath lexer
+This document explains how to create and run tests for the XPath lexer and, subsequently, for the XSLT linter - using the same XPath test data.
+These two components are the most important part of the extension as they drive amlost all language-specific features, from Syntax Highlighting to Symbol Referencing.

-To test the XPath lexer we need the following:
+To test the XPath Lexer we need the following:
 1. name of the test
 2. an XPath expression
 3. a set of tokens that we expect the lexer to generate.

 The Mocha test [xpathLexer_catalog.spec.ts](../test/unit/xpathLexer_catalog.spec.ts) loads XPath strings and their expected token information from the first 'group' in the [catalog.jsonc](data/xsl-test-files/catalog.jsonc) file.

-Each file listed in the group contains a set of tests contained in a *.json* file that is generated from a single *.xsl* source file.
+Each file listed in the group contains a set of tests contained in a *.json* file, generated from a single *.xsl* source file.
+The *.xsl* test source file

-The *.xsl* test source file (eg. [xpInAsAttribute.xsl](data/xsl-test-files/xpInAsAttribute.xsl)) comprises a set of `xsl:variable` instructions.
+(eg. [xpInAsAttribute.xsl](data/xsl-test-files/xpInAsAttribute.xsl)) comprises a set of `xsl:variable` instructions.
 A `attribute-name` processing instruction indicates whether the `as` or `select` attribute on the `xsl:variable` instruction is to be tested, for example:

 ```xml
 <!-- file: __tests__/data/xsl-test-files/xpTypes.xsl -->